 Converting is a process where the inlay is transformed into a physically finalized tag.

-Label converting: When an inlay is converted to label, a layer of protective material and possibly a separate layer of printable material is added on top of the inlay, and glue and the removable liner are added on the bottom.
+Label converting: When an inlay is converted to a label, a layer of protective material and possibly a separate layer of printable material is added on top of the inlay, and glue and the removable liner are added on the bottom.

 Hard tags: When the inlay is converted to a hard tag, it is mounted inside a hard, protective case.